kubagalecki/L3STER/README.md

 Only Dirichlet BCs are treated in a special fashion.
 This is because they are strongly imposed on the resulting algebraic system.
-You could define them in the equation sense, but this is not recommended.
+It is possible to define them in the equation sense, but this is not recommended.

 ### Time-dependent problems